Community Supported Agriculture

 Summer: tomatoes, peppers, eggplant, okra, melons, cucumbers, onions, summer squash, Herbs, ginger, radish, lettuce, greens, carrots.

-Fall: lettuce, winter squash, green beans, pepper, cabbage, beets, herbs, onion, swiss chard, radish, salad mix
+Fall: lettuce, winter squash, green beans, pepper, cabbage, beets, herbs, onion, swiss chard, radish, salad mix, potatoes

 Winter: Most weeks: Kale, Chard, Lettuces, Spinach, Bok Choi, Arugula, Urban Roots Salad Medley,